MorphStore/VLDB-2020/README.md

 # MorphStore: Analytical Query Engine with a Holistic Compression-Enabled Processing Model

+Patrick Damme, Annett Ungethüm, Johannes Pietrzyk, Alexander Krause, Dirk Habich, Wolfgang Lehner:
+**MorphStore: Analytical Query Engine with a Holistic Compression-Enabled Processing Model.**
+*Proc.
+VLDB Endow.
+13(11)*: 2396-2410 (2020)

+Open access via: [vldb.org](http://www.vldb.org/pvldb/vol13/p2396-damme.pdf) | arXiv.org (*coming soon*)

-## Experiments of our VLDB 2020 submission
+## Experiments of our VLDB 2020 paper

-This repository contains all necessary instructions, scripts, etc. to reproduce the evaluation of our recent submission to VLDB 2020.
+This repository contains
+- the *code* needed to reproduce our experiments (so far partly, to be finished soon)
+- all *artifacts* produced in our evaluation (coming soon)

+There are two kinds of experiments
+- *micro benchmarks* (Section 5.1 in the paper)
+- *Star Schema Benchmark* (Sections 5.2, 6, and 1 in the paper).

 **We are currently setting up this repository.
 Expect everything to be complete within the next couple of days.**

 The source code of MorphStore itself is already open-source: Check out our [Engine](https://github.com/MorphStore/Engine) and [Benchmarks](https://github.com/MorphStore/Benchmarks) repositories.

 ## System Requirements

-Your system should fulfill the following requirements to reproduce our evaluation:

 **Operating system**